sharkaccino/vincent/README.md

 If you're here to submit a bug report, please use the [issues page](../../issues).
 Before opening a new issue, **please take the time to search for your issue to make sure nobody else has reported it already.** Help us reduce duplicates!

 For those who would like to contribute more directly, check out the [contributing guidelines](CONTRIBUTING.md).

+## License
+Vincent is an [MIT licensed](LICENSE) open-source project.
+The only exceptions are the project's branding assets and logos, which are located at [`/resources/vincent`](./resources/vincent).
+These files are licensed as All Rights Reserved, and are included for reference only.